samuelgoto/proposal-block-params/README.md

 # Use cases

-A random list of possibilities collected from kotlin/groovy, somewhat sorted by most to least compelling.
+A random list of possibilities collected from kotlin/groovy (links to equivalent idea in kotlin/groovy at the headers), somewhat sorted by most to least compelling.

 ## [lock](https://kotlinlang.org/docs/reference/lambdas.html)